-Prerequisite: Admission to the Educator Preparation Program and EDUC347.
+Prerequisite: Admission to an Educator Preparation Provider (EPP) program and EDUC347.

 Reading and writing as interdependent processes for diverse populations.
 Survey of current trends in reading instruction.
 Handwriting, spelling, grammar, and creative writing integrated with the use of children's literature.
 Techniques for assessment of the elementary reader.
 Approaches for using reading materials in the elementary classroom including basals and reading workshops.
 Field experience required.